How to Make a Sweet Southern Persimmon Pie

 Remove the seeds and place the pulp into a blender or food processor.
 Add 1/2 cup of milk to the pulp to help it blend.

-Move the pureed pulp to a mixing bowl and add the spices and sugar.
+Move the pureed pulp to a large bowl and add the spices and sugar.
 Mix until all of these ingredients are combined thoroughly.
 Whisk in one egg at a time and then whisk in the heavy whipping cream.
-Add the entire mixture back into the blender or food processor to puree once more.
-This ensures that you will have a silky smooth filling for your sweet southern persimmon pie.

 STEP 5.
 Add persimmon mixture to the crust.